The Mission of the Peer Support Team

 None of us can carry every burden on our own, and that’s where we should be able to lean on each other.
 That’s my goal as part of the Peer Support team, to be there to help when needed."

-I come from a family of Law Enforcement, and my significant other is a first responder in the medical field; with that said, I know the stressors this job and family life can bring.
+I come from a family of first responders; with that said, I know the stressors this job, relationships, and family life can bring.

 It’s important to share your experiences with someone.
 Through sharing common experiences, struggles, and feelings, people gain strength, support, clarity, and hope.